maryamadn/JOYINTHIRTY/NOTES.md

 ## issues
 1) ASK: how to check if url gives 404 error, wanna remove from the search result
 2) why in fetching search results, the console.log object is inaccurate
+3)   // updating progressBar everytime current time of audio changes useEffect(() => {
+    const seconds = Math.floor(audioPlayer.current.duration); //get rid of decimals (round down) setDuration(seconds);
+    progressBar.current.max = seconds; //states that the max of progress bar is .. seconds }, [audioPlayer?.current?.loadedmetadata, audioPlayer?.current?.readyState]);

+4) do i rlly need playlist state?
+5) change buttons to just pics...
+7) play/pause button between in page and in player && when a song is playing and that same song is pressed on a page, it wont restart, just continue. but the array is changed
+8) can tgo too fast, need to load

+## future possible implementations
+- if (nowPlaying?.array?.[nowPlaying.index]?.url === audioPlayer.current.currentSrc)..
+if next/prev song is same/duplicate will need to skip twice....
+- search based on diff categories (dropdown choice)

 ## solved issues
 1) https://stackoverflow.com/questions/47012169/a-component-is-changing-an-uncontrolled-input-of-type-text-to-be-controlled-erro